 The Force is strong with this one – they murmured when German daredevil Franz Burbach crossed the Thames.
 It is not a remarkable achievement in itself.

 But he did so on a tightrope, 100 meters upstream of Southwark Bridge in August 1972.

-It was his second attempt; a year earlier he attempted to cross the river but dropped his balancing pole, turning the crossing attempt into a diving show on a very short notice.
+It was his second attempt; a year earlier he attempted to cross the river but dropped his balancing pole, turning the crossing attempt into a diving show on very short notice.

 Everything was ready to go at seven in the evening.
 Thousands of spectators and a myriad of TV camera crew held their breath as the two began their dangerous journey towards each other.
 They met in the middle of the rope where Didier dropped to one knee, allowing safe passage.
-Then they continued the dramatic skywalk, and at half past seven, reached their destination as dry as a quality vodka-martini.
+Then they continued the dramatic skywalk, and at half past seven, reached their destination as dry as a quality vodka martini.
 They were celebrated with a thunder of applause and fireworks, setting a new Guinness World Record.

-That was a real high class performance!
+That was a really high-class performance!